Virginia Tech Corps of Cadets: World War I

 Captain J. W. G. Stephens (class of 1915), of the 26th Infantry, led the first American forces "over on top" in combat near Montdidier, France.
-Many alumni served with distinction with the 1st, 2nd, 29th, and 80th Divisions, all of which saw heavy combat.
+Many alumni served with distinction with the 1st, 2nd, 29th, and 80th Infantry Divisions, all of which saw heavy combat.
 Note must be made of Major Lloyd W. Williams (class of 1907), US Marine Corps.
 One of the famous quotes of the war, used for years as a Marine standard, was attributed to him.
 "Retreat, Hell No!" was his reply to the French orders to retreat his company.
 His company held its ground, but he was killed in the action and awarded the Distinguished Service Cross.
 In the air, alumni, even as World War I foreshadowed VPI's contribution to the Air Force, CPL Robert G. Eoff (class of 1918), French Foreign Legion, attached to the 157 French Fighter Squadron shot down the first of 6 enemy aircraft credited to Techmen.
 LT John R. Castleman (class of 1919) was awarded the Distinguished Service Cross (United States) for heroism in completing an aerial reconnaissance in spite of the attack of 12 enemy aircraft, two of which he shot down.

 VPI's contribution to the war effort during World War I included 2,297 men in uniform.
 These included 2,155 in the Army, 125 in the Navy, 19 in the Marine Corps, 6 in the Coast Guard, 1 in the British Army and 1 in the French Foreign Legion.
 One alumnus (Earle D. Gregory, Class of 1921) was awarded the Medal of Honor, seven the Distinguished Service Cross (United States), and one the Navy Cross.
 At least eight were awarded the Silver Star.
-Twenty-six died in service and another twenty-six were wounded.
+26 died in service and another 26 were wounded.
 Based on this, VPI was designated as one of twelve 'Distinguished Colleges' by the War Department.